-We have seen significant progress since the introduction of the 2005 Work at Height Regulations, however, it is clear from our findings that more must be done by policymakers, regulators and industry leaders to reduce only ensure effective engagement with these systems the number of falls from height.
+We have seen significant progress since the introduction of the 2005 Work at Height Regulations, however, it is clear from our findings that more must be done by the number of falls from height.

 Our inquiry highlighted new initiatives and innovations already adopted by the work at height sector to ensure the safety of their employees, from targeted training programmes to innovative approaches to inspections.